Diagram illustrating how privacy enhancing technologies work

 In this example, we explore the use of FL by the CURIAL-Lab team at Oxford University.
 They used FL to train a model they had developed to screen patients for COVID-19.
 The team demonstrated that this method can develop more generalisable models while also removing the need to share data between NHS trusts.

 For this explainer, we also collaborated with the team at Flower Labs, who have created a hands-on low-coding tutorial in which you can build an FL set-up.
-Flower is an open-source, Python-based framework that simplifies and streamlines federated learning tasks that offers a user-friendly solution for training various models.
+Flower is an open-source framework that simplifies and streamlines federated learning tasks that offers a user-friendly solution for training various models.
 The tutorial applies the Flower framework to the Adult Census Income dataset to predict income based on attributes including, but not limited to, age, education and occupation.

 You can explore the deployment of the FL framework with this interactive diagram.